jawj/json-custom-numbers/README.md

 ## Performance

-Performance comparisons are highly dependent on the nature of the JSON string to be parsed and the JavaScript enging used.
+Performance comparisons are very dependent on the nature of the JSON string to be parsed and the JavaScript engine used.

-On Node.js 18.10 (V8):
+On Node.js 18.10 and 20.0 (V8 engine):

-* The best case is JSON that contains mainly long strings.
-This library may then be up to 7x **faster** than `JSON.parse()` if full string checking is turned off.
-With full string checking turned on, which is the default, it's still around 1.5x faster.
+* The best case is JSON that contains mainly long strings, without lots of escape sequences.
+This library may then be over 10x **faster** than `JSON.parse()` if full string checking is turned off.
+With full string checking turned on, which is the default, it's still around 2x faster.

 * The worst case is JSON that contains only short numeric values, `true`, `false` or `null`.
-This library may then be around 4 - 5x slower than `JSON.parse()`.
+This library may then be 4 - 5x slower than `JSON.parse()`.

-* Typically, this library is 2 – 4x slower than `JSON.parse()`.
+* Typically, this library is probably 2 – 3x slower than `JSON.parse()`.
 Unless you're regularly parsing very large JSON strings, the difference probably isn't very important.

-On Bun 0.6.1 (JavaScriptCore):
+On Bun 0.6.1 (JavaScriptCore engine):

-* Performance on Bun is less variable than Node.
-It's generally 2 - 5x slower than `JSON.parse`.
+* Performance on Bun is somwehat more consistent across JSON strings than Node.
+It's typically 2 - 4x slower than `JSON.parse`.

 I compared several alternative approaches to number and string parsing.
 The implementations currently used are the ones I found to be fastest in most scenarios.
 If you figure out something reliably faster, I'd be glad to hear about it.